-Those who think they can dabble in the occult, or that Satanism might be cool or somehow give them power and respect are literally playing with fire if they believe anything coming from the father of lies (John 8:44)!
+Those who think they can dabble in the occult, or that Satanism might be cool or somehow give them power and respect are literally playing with fire if they believe anything coming from the devil, whom Jesus called the father of lies (John 8:44)!

 And if it was pride that caused Lucifer’s downfall in the first place, it is our humility that is meant to be a potent weapon against him.
 Think of the humble example Jesus set in His incarnation.
 He was born not in the great Second Temple in Jerusalem, or in some other noble setting; not even in an inn, but rather in a cave among animals in Bethlehem.
 With a manger for a crib!